Signs of Cat Spraying

 Your Cat’s Posture

 Last but not least, your cat’s posture can also tell a lot.
-For example, when cats are peeing, they sit down in a somewhat crouched position but maintain an overall relaxed posture.
-In the case of spraying, cats have their back to the particular surface with their hindquarters elevated and an erect tail.
+When cats are peeing, they sit down in a somewhat crouched position but maintain an overall relaxed posture.
+Cats have their back to the particular surface with their hindquarters elevated and an erect tail.

 Your Cat’s Behavior